zalando/restful-api-guidelines/http/Http.md

 the same single resource instance.
 If PUT is applied for creating a resource, only URIs should be allowed as resource IDs.
 If URIs are not available POST should be preferred.

+To prevent unnoticed concurrent updates when using PUT, the combination of [`ETag` and `If-(None-)Match`](../headers/CommonHeaders.md#could-consider-using-etag-together-with-ifnonematch-header) headers should be considered to signal the server stricter demands to expose conflicts and prevent lost updates.

 ### POST

 POST requests are idiomatically used to create single resources on a collection resource endpoint,